Biology runs continuously.

 Your protocol is only as good as your worst handoff.

-AI has made it faster to ask the question.
-It hasn't made it easier to trust the answer.
 Every transfer introduces a variable.
 Every overnight gap is an uncontrolled condition.
 Multi-day biology is compromised not by the science, but by the infrastructure around it.

 The result is data you can't trust, failures you can't attribute, and runs you have to repeat.